chirayupatel9/palm-cafe/README.md

 ## Support

 For support or questions, please open an issue in the repository.

----

-**Palm Cafe** - Professional cafe management made simple! ☕